tallstreet/kubernetes-deploy-azure/README.md

 ## Introduction

 In this guide I will demonstrate how to deploy a Kubernetes cluster to Azure cloud.
-You will be using CoreOS with Weave, which implements simple and secure networking, in a transparent, yet robust way.
+You will be using CoreOS.
 The purpose of this guide is to provide an out-of-the-box implementation that can ultimately be taken into production with little change.
 It will demonstrate how to provision a dedicated Kubernetes master and etcd nodes, and show how to scale the cluster with ease.

 ### Prerequisites